 I documented my cancer journey.
 It started as a regular journal because I couldn’t sleep at night, and then it came out as a book, “My Cancer Journey-a Rendezvous with Myself.

-Cancer allowed me to find the person who was lost under all the conditions.
-It was the opportunity to peel off every layer and discover my real self.
+Cancer allowed me to find the lost person under all the conditions.
+It allowed me to peel off every layer and discover my authentic self.
 I wrote this book to create awareness about cancer and to inspire people going through cancer.

 Every cancer is different; don’t compare your journey with others.
 With recent healthcare advancements, you can overcome cancer easily.
-Never be hesitant to go for counseling and other therapies.
+Never be hesitant to go for counselling and other therapies.

-Caregivers have to take care of themselves, too, because the cancer journey is traumatic for them also.
+Caregivers also have to take care of themselves because the cancer journey is traumatic for them.
 Events can happen to us, and cancer is an event that no one chooses to happen, but if it has happened, you have the choice of how to respond to it.